Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ### Hints

-1. About links, we usually use anchor text link like `[Joplin](https://www.joplin.org)` but that wouldn't be showing up the URL when print or export PDF.
-So, if you want to display the URL on the PDF, you should use the anchor text link with title like `[Joplin](https://www.joplin.org "Joplin")`.
+1. About links, we usually use anchor text links like `[Joplin](https://www.joplin.org)` but that wouldn't be showing up the URL when print or export PDF.
+So, if you want to display the URL on the PDF, you should use the anchor text link with a title like `[Joplin](https://www.joplin.org "Joplin")`.

 [:arrow_up:Back](#table-of-contents)